-For us to retain our technology leadership and effectively manage the technical complexity and broad scope of our development pipeline, our most senior executives must advance multiple drug strategies and collaborative partnerships in parallel and consistently over many years, versus emphasizing one or two at the expense of others that deserve attention.
-As a result, other than stock price, we do not use financial-based metrics as objectives, such as earnings per share, because financial metrics typically overly emphasize two or three annual business metrics and ignore the complexity of the tasks we are undertaking.
+For us to retain our technology leadership and effectively manage the technical complexity and broad scope of our development pipeline, our most senior executives and the members of their teams must advance multiple drug strategies and collaborative partnerships in parallel and consistently over many years, versus emphasizing one or two at the expense of others that deserve attention.
+As a result, other than stock price, budget and our annual financial guidance to Wall Street, we currently do not use financial-based metrics as objectives, such as earnings per share, because financial metrics typically overly emphasize two or three annual business metrics and ignore the complexity of the tasks we are undertaking.
 By taking this approach, we avoid the temptation to deviate from creating fundamental long-term value to meet a short-term metric.

 We structure our corporate objectives so they are results driven rather than task driven.
 We typically include a number of objectives that are based on achieving positive data in the clinic.
-For example, in 2015 we had a corporate objective to advance our pipeline with one of the measures being to achieve positive data from four Phase 2 studies.
-This type of objective only rewards our executives if the data are positive - we do this to encourage the prudent spending of stockholder money on development decisions.
+For example, in 2017 we had a corporate objective to advance our pipeline with one of the measures being to achieve positive data from four Phase 2 studies.
+This type of objective only rewards our employees if the data are positive - we do this to encourage the prudent spending of stockholder money on development decisions.
 In other words, we want to structure our objectives to reward success based on judgment, rather than the making of "bad bets."

-At the beginning of each year, we set aggressive corporate objectives that our Board approves.
+At the beginning of each year, we set aggressive corporate objectives, including objective measures, that our Board approves.
 On at least a quarterly basis, the Board evaluates our progress in achieving these objectives.
 We define excellent performance as a year in which we have met most of our objectives.